4.1 Biomass Pyrolysis

 |Distillation residue (wt%)||Up to 50||1|

 Several components are necessary for any pyrolysis unit, outside of the pyrolyzer itself.
-The units and how they are connected are shown in Figure 5.3.
+The units and how they are connected are shown in the figure below.

 The next units to be considered are separation units.
 Char is solid, so it is typically separated using a cyclone or baghouse.
 It can be used as a catalyst for further decomposition into gases because the mineral inherent in the char as well as the carbon can catalyze the gasification reactions.
 The liquids and gases must also be separated.
 Usually, the liquids and gases must be cooled in order to separate the condensable liquids from the non-condensable gases.
 The liquids are then fractionated and will most likely be treated further to improve the stability of the liquids.
 At times, the liquid portion may plug due to heavier components.
 The non-condensable gases need to be cleaned of any trace amounts of liquids and can be reused if needed.

-The next considerations are the heat sources for the unit.
+The next consideration is the heat sources for the unit.
 Hot flue gas is used to dry the feed.
 As the flue gas contains combustible gases, they can be partially combusted to provide heat.
 Any char that is left over is burned as a major supply of heat.
 And, biomass can be partially burned as another major source of heat.

 Types of Pyrolyzers

 So, what types of pyrolyzers are used?
 The more common types are fluidized-bed pyrolyzers.
-Figures 5.4a and 5.4b show schematics of two different types.
-The advantages of using fluid-beds are uniform temperature and good heat transfer; high bio-oil yield of up to 75%; a medium level of complexity in construction and operation; and ease of scaling up.
-The disadvantages of fluid-beds are the requirement of small particle sizes; a large quantity of inert gases; and high operating costs.
-The unit is shown in Figure 5.4b, the circulating fluid bed pyrolyzer, (CFB), has similar advantages, although medium-sized particle sizes for feed are used.
+The figures below show schematics of two different types.
+The advantages of using fluid beds are uniform temperature and good heat transfer; high bio-oil yield of up to 75%; a medium level of complexity in construction and operation; and ease of scaling up.
+The disadvantages of fluid beds are the requirement for small particle sizes; a large quantity of inert gases; and high operating costs.
+The circulating fluid bed pyrolyzer, (CFB), shown below, has similar advantages, although medium-sized particle sizes for feed are used.
 Disadvantages include a large quantity of heat carriers (i.e., sand); more complex operation, and high operating costs.

-Two other types of pyrolyzers are the rotating cone (Figure 5.5a) and the Auger (Figure 5.5b) pyrolyzers.
+Two other types of pyrolyzers are the Rotating Cone and the Auger pyrolyzers.
 The rotating cone creates a swirling movement of particles through a g-force.
 This type of pyrolyzer is compact, has a relatively simple construction and operation, and has a low heat carrier/sand requirement.
 However, it has a limited capacity, requires feed to be fine particles, and is difficult to scale up.
 Auger pyrolyzers are also compact, simple in construction, and easy to operate; they function at a lower process temperature as well (400 °C).
 The disadvantages of Auger pyrolyzers include long residence times, lower bio-oil yields, high char yield, and limits in scaling up due to heat transfer limits.

 As noted earlier, bio-oil has issues and must be upgraded, which means essentially processed to remove the problems.
 These problems include high acid content (which is corrosive), high water content, and high instability both oxidatively and thermally (which can cause unwanted solids formation).